-Mini-marshmallows reveal a powerful property of air as you use them in an air pressure test.
+Learn how marshmallows reveal a powerful property of air when exposed to an air pressure test.

 Marshmallows are a tasty, fluffy staple of summertime s’mores, campouts, and backyard barbecues.
 There really isn’t very much to them, either.
 The scientific way to see what really fills a marshmallow is to put it to the Marshmallow Masher test.
 You use a property of air to demonstrate what’s really on the inside of those roasted ‘mallows you make around a campfire.
 It’s not all sugar.